The-inevitables/.github/profile/README.md

 Seems like we have to define ourselves in here!

-- ⚡ Fun fact: I ❤️ hackathons
+- ⚡ Fun fact: we ❤️ hackathons

 **Team Members:**
 - 🧙 [Arjun Raj](https://www.linkedin.com/in/arjun-raj-pala/)